Genomic Publications Grow Exponentially

 The number of new genomic articles published in 2016 was over 6 times the total the number of references manually curated for the HGMD database over the last 16 years.
 Manual curation has become an intractable problem with the exponential growth of the genomic literature.
 Automation is the only way we will be able to address the problem.

 Each week, Genomenon searches for new publications on PubMed for new genomic content.
-Mastermind finds and indexes every disease-gene-variant association in the full text of each of these articles to deliver a novel search and analytic tool that accelerates gene and variant curation with immediate insight into millions of prioritized scientific articles from the primary medical literature.
+Mastermind finds and indexes every disease-gene-variant association in each of these articles to keep the genomic search engine up to date.
+Mastermind accelerates gene and variant curation with immediate insight into millions of prioritized scientific articles from the primary medical literature.

-Mastermind will complete its index of all genomic literature this quarter and cover all somatic and germline diseases.
+Mastermind will complete its index of all genomic literature this summer to cover all somatic and germline diseases.
 With this, Mastermind will be the most comprehensive knowledge base of disease-gene-variant relationships culled from the medical literature – for every disease, every gene and every variant.